NEW! Learn the Essentials of VHDL and FPGA Development (by Jordan Christman)

 Click here to see the course certificate

-THIS COURSE IS FOR: Students, Engineers and Professionals.
+THIS COURSE IS FOR: Beginners, Hobbyists, Students and young Engineers.
 No previous VHDL or FPGA programming experience is required.

 What you will learn about

 A project that is designed to teach students the very basics of VHDL as well as how to make specific pins on an FPGA inputs (buttons) and outputs (LEDs).
 In this lesson we will explain how to simulate VHDL designs using ModelSim and Vivado simulator.
 You will be able to follow along step-by-step as we design and simulate a shift register.
 We will also show how to manipulate the simulations using both simulation tools.

 - Blinky LEDs

 Students will learn how to create a counter in VHDL in order to simultaneously turn multiple LEDs on and off in unison.